spikegrobstein/flatironschool-deployment_lecture/lecture.md

 nginx is capable of serving this content much faster than your app and won't tie up handlers in the process.

+### Configuring nginx

+nginx's configuration files are plain text and live at `/opt/nginx/conf`.
+We'll use `vim` to edit them.
+To edit the primary nginx config file (`nginx.conf`) run the following command:

+    sudo vim /opt/nginx/conf/nginx.conf

+This will open up the vim editor and you can start editing.

+The nginx config format is easy to read and is structured with blocks of configuration surrounded by braces ({}).
+Each line of configuration is terminated with a semi-colon (;) and comments are denoted with a hash (#) like in Ruby.

+The first thing we need to do is make it so nginx runs as an unprivilaged user.
+On Ubuntu systems, the typical webserver user is `www-data`.
+At the top of the file is a commented out line:

+    #user  nobody;

+We want to un-comment it and change the user to be `www-data` so it matches the
+following:

+    user www-data;

+Passenger has already partially configured nginx for us, but it's not quite configured for serving our application, yet.
+We first need to point the "document root" to our application and enable Passenger for it.

+Document root is the base location that nginx will serve your content.
+Any requests to your website will be served relative to this path and nothing outside of it will be publically accessible.
+In Rack apps (eg: Rails and Sinatra), this should be pointed to your `public` directory.
+Although your actual code lives outside of the `public` directory, Passenger will be able to handle requests properly and nginx will serve any static content located inside this directory.

+To configure nginx to serve your app, ocate the `location` block in the config file, which looks like:

+    location / {
+      root   html;
+      index  index.html index.htm;
+    }

+Delete the whole block and replace it with the following 2 lines:

+    root /home/USERNAME/APPNAME/current/public;
+    passenger_enabled on;

+Replace `USERNAME` and `APPNAME` with your username and the name of your application respectively.
+Don't forget the semi-colons.

+The `passenger_enabled on;` line tells nginx to use Passenger when serving content at this location.

+That's it!
+You can now exit the editor and we can move on to the next step.

 #### Virtual Hosts

 nginx also has a feature that it supports called Virtual Hosts, or "vhosts".
 When a